 Katie Ghose is a non-profit chief executive and experienced board member with nearly three decades experience of leadership and management in the UK voluntary sector.

-Since 2005, Katie has been Chief Executive of three organisations: Women’s Aid Federation of England, the Electoral Reform Society and the British Institute of Human Rights.
+Currently Chief Executive of KIDS, a charity supporting disabled children, young people and their families in England, Katie has also been Chief Executive of Women’s Aid Federation of England, the Electoral Reform Society and the British Institute of Human Rights.
 Prior to this Katie held public affairs and communications roles in Parliament and in the charity sector at Age Concern England (now Age UK) and Citizens’ Advice.
 As a barrister in her twenties, she represented migrants and asylum-seekers and went onto fulfil Board roles with several human rights charities, including Asylum Aid, Bail for Immigration Detainees and Stonewall.
-From 2006-08, Katie was an independent Commissioner on the Independent Asylum Commission, which was instrumental in persuading the government to pledge and end to child detention in the UK.
+From 2006-08, Katie was an independent Commissioner on the Independent Asylum Commission, which was instrumental in persuading the government to pledge an end to child detention in the UK.

 Katie was appointed to Sussex University’s governing Council as an independent lay-member in 2015 and also serves on the Advisory Board of the university’s Business School.

 Katie was born and brought up on the South Coast, studied law at Oxford University and received a Masters in Political Science from the University of California, Riverside.
-She lives in London with her partner, daughter and their two cats.
+She lives in London with her partner, daughter, nephew and their two cats.
 Her favourite sport is table tennis.

 John Newbegin is a retired Solicitor.
 He was General Counsel to C. Hoare & Co and prior to that a Partner in CMS Cameron McKenna.
 He has been a Non-Executive Director of an insurance company and a Lloyd’s Broker.
 He is currently a Trustee of Pitzhanger Manor and Gallery Trust and Chairman of the Finance and General Purposes Committee of the Dean and Canons of Windsor.